-Associate Professor & Vice Chair, and Director, Integrative Physiology and Molecular Medicine Doctoral Program
+Associate Professor, Director, Free Radicals in Medicine Program and Director, EPR Spectroscopy Core, Integrative Physiology and Molecular Medicine Doctoral Program

 Ph.D.
 2004, University of Iowa

 Specialty: Redox Signaling & Antioxidants; Hypertension